liuhao-cn/fastSHT/README.md

 # 1)  Dependencies

-Fortran compiler `ifort` is recommended for the CPU version, and `nvfortran` is required for the GPU version.
+Fortran compiler `ifort` is recommanded for the CPU version, and `nvfortran` is required for the GPU version.
 The main dependencies and their versions are listed below:

 `Intel One API (2022.0.2)`